Lohengrin (opera): Composition

-Between May and June 1846, Wagner made a through-composed draft for the whole work that consisted of only two staves: one for the voice, the other just indicating the harmonies.
-Coterminously, Wagner began work on a second draft of the poem, beginning with Act III.
+Between May and June 1846, Wagner made a through-composed draft for the whole work that consisted of two staves: one for the voice, the other just indicating the harmonies.
+Simultaneously, Wagner began work on a second draft of the poem, beginning with Act III.
 The complete draft of Act III was completed before the second draft of Acts I and II.
 This has sometime led to the erroneous conclusion that the entire work was completed from the end to the front.
-On 9 September 1846 Wagner began to elaborate the instrumental and choral parts, which, along with the Prelude, was completed on 29 August 1847.
+On 9 September 1846 Wagner began to orchestrate the harmonies and write out the choral parts, which, along with the Prelude, was completed on 29 August 1847.

 Numerous changes to the poem, particularly Act III, took place during work on the second draft.
 At this time Wagner was still trying to clarify the precise nature of the tragedy, and the extent to which he needed to spell out the mechanics of the tragedy to the audience.
 On 30 May 1846 Wagner wrote to the journalist Hermann Franck regarding the relationship between Lohengrin and Elsa.
 It is apparent from the letter that Wagner and Franck had been discussing Lohengrin for some time, and Wagner refers back to an earlier argument about the relationship between Lohengrin and Elsa, and in particular whether Elsa's punishment of separation from Lohengrin at the end of the opera is justifiable.
 Wagner uses the letter firstly to argue in favour of his version and secondly to expand upon the more general mythical structure underpinning the relationship between Lohengrin and Elsa – a theme he would publicly develop in his 1851 autobiographical essay A Communication To My Friends.
 Elsa's punishment, Wagner argues, cannot be chastisement or death but that her separation from Lohengrin: 'this idea of separation- which, if it were left out, would require a total transformation of the subject and probably allow no more than its most superficial externals to be retained'.
 Franck's concern appears to be that this particular punishment of separation will make the opera incapable 'of being dramatically effective in a unified way'.
 Wagner confesses that Franck's concerns have forced him to look objectively at the poem and to consider ways of making Lohengrin's involvement in the tragic outcome clearer than had previously been the case.
 To this end, Wagner decided not to alter Act I or II but to write new lines in Act III: